paras2003gupta/mailValidator/README.md

-# email-validator-html-css-js
+# Email Validator made by Paras
- This project can be used to validate emails using the emailvalidation api
+ This project can be used to verify emails without sending messages.